 - Add custom data to an HTTP post.
 Webhooks all use standard payloads.

 - With an HTTP post, you are choosing to be notified at a specific point in your workflow/funnel.
-Webhooks are always based off a particular Drip event.
+Webhooks are always based on a particular Drip event.

-With webhooks, you just pick an event (e.g. “Updated a custom field”) and get notifications about all of them.
-That can make webhooks noisy if you just want notifications at a few key places.
+With webhooks, you pick an event (e.g., “Updated a custom field”) and get notifications about all of them.
+That can make webhooks noisy if you want notifications at a few key places.